 “I alwahz wanted to win a beauty test.
 My orange neckbeard and black fedora is sure to impress M’ladies!”

 “Damien!
-Those popcorn bags are not filled high enough.
-Do you know what a popcorn bag looks like?
+Those popcorn sacks are not filled high enough.
+Do you know what a popcorn sack looks like?
 How long have you worked here?”
 Kankakee Cinema-13 owner Konrad Teirant demands.